 Obviously, Olaf was confident in his friendship with Vladimir, to speak like that!
-Meanwhile, Olaf's popularity grew, also, among the troops Vladimir assigned to his charge.
-Yet, at the end of Olaf's six years in Novgorod, some of Vladimir's boyars (advisors) became jealous of Olaf's rising popularity (due to Olaf's generosity with his war booty), and they hinted that foreign blue-bloods cannot be overly trusted, especially in unstable times.
+Meanwhile, Olaf's popularity grew, also, among the troops that Vladimir assigned to Olaf.

+Yet, at the end of Olaf's six years in Novgorod, some of Vladimir's boyars (advisors) became jealous of Olaf's rising popularity (likely due to Olaf's generosity with his war booty); they hinted that foreign blue-bloods cannot be overly trusted, especially in unstable times.
 And, at the death of Vladimir's father, King Svyatoslav (in A.D.
 978), Russia became dangerously unstable.

 After King Svyatoslav died, the capital (Kiev) was quickly taken over by Yaropolk, as his father's obvious successor.
 Soon Yaropolk wanted to dominate Vladimir's Novgorod also, but without Vladimir's help!
-Intrigue, armed conflict, and treachery tornadoed here and there in Russia, as the two brothers ventured and vied against each other for political power and position.
+Intrigue, armed conflict, and treachery stormed here and there in Russia, as the two brothers ventured and vied against each other for political power and position.
 (But in A.D.
-980, Yaropolk was killed, and Vladimir was unrivaled King of all Russia.)
-Years later, a few years prior to this, Olaf had already left Russia, to seek his fortune - as a young man of 18.
+980, Yaropolk was killed; Vladimir was unrivaled King of all Russia.)
+However, a few years prior to this, Olaf had already left Russia, to seek his fortune - as a young man of 18.

-Olaf Tryggvason's Early Manhood in Wendland: From Russia to Wendland, plus a few other Baltic Sea shore-lands (A.D.
+Olaf Tryggvason's Early Manhood in Wendland:

+from Russia to Wendland, plus a few other Baltic Sea shore-lands (A.D.
 981 to 984)

 So Olaf went a-viking, - tall, handsome, and generously equipped with his Russian "severance package", which included a ship.
 Olaf's first viking raid occurred at Bornholm (a Danish island off of Sweden's southern coast).
 Afterwards a Baltic Sea storm blew Olaf's ship eastward, causing him to land on a Pomeranian coast of "Wendland" (a Viking word used for Slavic lands located in and near present-day Poland).
 While visiting Wendland, in peace, Olaf made a very good impression.
 Soon (during A.D.
 982) he was wed to one of the Wendish king's three daughters, Geira, a young widow.
 (Ironically, the assets and actions of the other two daughters would play into Olaf's death, years later.)
 For the next two years he waged war on those who opposed Geira's royal possessions, thus establishing his reputation as a military commander and as a champion of the Wendish royal family.
-Sometimes Olaf's battles included lands on the north side of the Baltic, such as Danish Skania (now the south-most part of Sweden) and the Jamts of Gautland (the Geatish part of Sweden).
+Sometimes Olaf's battles included lands on the Baltic Sea's north side, such as Danish Skania (now the southmost part of Sweden) and the Jamts of Gautland (the Geatish part of Sweden).
+During these two years, as Geira's husband and military champion, Olaf also served his royal father-in-law (whom the sagas call "Burislav") in a war Wendland joined as an ally of Saxland (Germany, during the reign of "Otto"), against King Harald Bluetooth's Danish kingdom.
+Bluetooth's territory then included much of Norway too.
+King Harald Bluetooth's Denmark was thus attacked by Emperor Otto's Gemans (Saxons and Franconians), Burislav's Wends (including Olaf), and some allies from Frisia (i.e., Holland - perhaps including some of Dr. Bill Cooper's Frisian forefathers!).